0rax/fish-bd/README.md

             Set it as default using (set -gx BD_OPT 'sensitive') -i		Case insensitive move (implies seems mode)
-            Set it as default using (set -gx BD_OPT 'insensitive') --help	Display this help text
+            Set it as default using (set -gx BD_OPT 'insensitive') -h	    Display this help text

 ```